MySmile/mysmile/README.md

 About
 =====

-MySmile --- simple CMS based on Django.
+MySmile is the lightweight open-source CMS based on Django.
+It helps to create websites with configurable design and minimum cost.

-This is version 0.4.0!
+This is development version 0.4.1b!

 Dependences
 ===========